All emergencies

 More information:

-For information and advice regarding Indian visas and immigration regulations while in India, see the FRRO/FRO and the Bureau of Immigration websites.
+For information and advice on Indian visas and immigration regulations while in India, see the FRRO/FRO and the Bureau of Immigration websites.

-If your visa has expired or you have overstayed your visa, make sure you regularise your immigration status with the FRRO/FRO before you seek to travel.
+If your visa has expired or you have overstayed your visa, speak to the Foreigners Registration Office (FRRO/FRO) before you attempt to travel.
 Immigration authorities may prevent you from leaving India on an expired visa.

 You may be eligible for an Electronic Visa (e-Visa) for:

 Get your e-Visa before travelling.
-You will not be able to get a visa on arrival.
+You won't be able to get a visa on arrival.

 Check that you're eligible before you apply.
 See the Government of India's Indian Visa Online website for details.

 Indian Tourist e-Visas can be granted for 30 days, one year or five years.
-Additional conditions regarding the maximum length of stay may apply depending on the nationality shown on your passport.
-Detailed information regarding your visa validity and the maximum length of stay for each visa category can be found on the Indian Visa Online and Ministry of Home Affairs websites.
+There may be additional visa conditions on the maximum length of stay depending on your nationality.
+Detailed information regarding visa validity and the maximum length of stay for each visa category can be found on the Indian Visa Online and Ministry of Home Affairs websites.

 Beware of fake websites offering e-Visa services.